How an Accident Affects Your Car Insurance: Rate Increases & What to Expect

 How They Work

 Accident forgiveness prevents rate increases after qualifying at-fault accidents.
 Most programs forgive one accident per policy period, typically every 3–5 years.
-Insurers offer these benefits either free after meeting certain criteria or as purchasable add-ons that typically cost $10–$50 per month.
+Insurers offer these benefits either free after meeting certain criteria or as purchasable add-ons.
+Costs for purchased coverage typically run $60–$180 per year depending on the insurer and your location.

-Progressive provides tiered forgiveness: Small Accident Forgiveness (claims ≤ $500) for new customers, and Large Accident Forgiveness after 5 accident-free years.
-GEICO offers free forgiveness after 5 clean years, excluding drivers under 21.
-Allstate and Travelers offer similar programs as optional add-ons or earned benefits.
-Note that accident forgiveness is unavailable in California and limited in a few other states, so confirm eligibility with your insurer directly.
+Progressive provides tiered forgiveness: Small Accident Forgiveness (claims ≤ $500) for new customers, and Large Accident Forgiveness after 5 accident-free years with Progressive.
+GEICO offers free forgiveness after 5 clean years for drivers age 21 and older.
+Liberty Mutual offers it free after 5 accident-free years with any insurer, and it applies household-wide including teen drivers.
+Erie Insurance provides a tiered benefit — basic forgiveness after 3 years as a customer, and full forgiveness (even multiple at-fault accidents) after 15 years.
+Note that accident forgiveness is unavailable in California and limited in Connecticut and Massachusetts, so confirm eligibility with your insurer directly.

-Learn more about accident forgiveness programs including costs, eligibility requirements, and whether it's worth buying for your situation.
+Learn more about how accident forgiveness works including costs, eligibility requirements, and whether it's worth buying for your situation.

 Best Providers for Accident Forgiveness in 2026